centraldesign/heroku-static-prototype/README.md

 Now push your content to your Heroku instance:

 ```
-heroku apps:create stst-yourprojectname
+git push heroku master
 ```

 The server name must be unique, if not the command will return an error and you pick another one.

 Once you see “remote: Verifying deploy…. done.” visit your prototype at https://stst-yourprojectname.heroku.app in your browser.
 This url is public and can be shared with anyone, if you want to password protect it see below.